 People's Republic of China (Free Trade Agreement)

-On 7 April 2008, China and NZ signed an agreement applying to Electrical and Electronic goods traded between them as a part of NZ's FTA with China.
+China and New Zealand have signed an agreement applying to Electrical and Electronic goods traded between them as a part of New Zealand's Free Trade Agreement (FTA) with China.

-This agreement applies to specified types of Electrical and Electronic Equipment (EEE) that is regulated in China under the CCC system and is also either a Declared Article in NZ or a product covered by NZ's Supplier Declaration of Conformity regime (SDoC).
+This agreement applies to specified types of Electrical and Electronic Equipment (EEE) that is regulated in China under the CCC system.

 The agreement is based on Risk Management principles and includes aspects of inter-regulatory co-operation targeted at improving compliance.